The Non Technical Guide to Atomic Swaps

 - Why are Atomic Swaps Important?

-If you ever tried changing between two different cryptocurrencies you’ve probably noticed the high switching costs it involves.
+If you’ve ever tried changing between two different cryptocurrencies, you’ve probably noticed the high switching costs it involves.
 You might be thinking it’s not that hard, but let’s think about it for a moment.
-If, for example, you want to trade Bitcoins for Litecoins you’ll need to do several things.

-As you can imagine this situation is not optimal.
-In a truly decentralized world, users will be able to switch crypto to crypto directly without any third party, instantly and feeless.
+As you can imagine, this situation is not optimal.
+In a truly decentralized world, users will be able to switch from crypto to crypto directly without any third party, instantly and fee-less.
 That’s exactly where Atomic Swaps come in.

-An Atomic Swap allows users to trade two cryptocurrencies directly, without the need for an intermediary or trust.
+An Atomic Swap allows users to trade coins between two blockchains directly, without the need for an intermediary or trust.
 In my particular case, it will allow me to exchange Bitcoins for Litecoins with complete strangers directly from my wallet.

 The term Atomic comes from computer science.
-It means that either the operation is conducted as planned or isn’t conducted at all.
+It means that either the operation is conducted as planned, or it isn’t conducted at all.
 With an Atomic Swap I will either exchange my coins with the other party exactly as we agreed, or it won’t happen at all.
-Let me explain.

 So at the moment only I hold the combination that opens the two boxes.